narekhovhannisyan/flow-remover/README.md

 # unflow_gulp
-unflow plugin written with gulp.js
+Unflow plugin is for removing flow types for node.js projects.
+Unflow plugin written with gulp.js.